Reviewed by Jason B. Anari, MD, Theresa C. McIntosh, MSN, CRNP, Emily Stegonshek, BSN, MSN, CRNP

 Safety in spine surgery

 Surgery can dramatically improve the long-term outcomes for your child with idiopathic scoliosis, but it can also be a stressful experience for you and your child.
+At CHOP, we offer a wealth of resources that can help you and your child prepare for surgery.

-- A strict perioperative antibiotic protocol
+- A strict antibiotic protocol before we operate

 To learn more, read how we make safety in surgery a top priority.

-Follow-up care
+Follow-up care for idiopathic scoliosis

 Outlook for children with idiopathic scoliosis

 Almost all children with surgically corrected idiopathic scoliosis do well and lead active, healthy lives.
 With a few exceptions, children can return to sports.
-Scoliosis surgery does not affect the ability to choose a career with high physical demands nor does it affect childbearing in adulthood.
-When clothed, most children with idiopathic scoliosis show no visible signs or symptoms of scoliosis five years after surgery.
+Scoliosis surgery does not affect the ability to choose a career with high physical demands, nor does it affect childbearing in adulthood.
+When clothed, most children with idiopathic scoliosis show no visible signs or symptoms of idiopathic scoliosis five years after surgery.

 Why choose CHOP